kassbi01/CSS/README.md

 add a new schdual but then they can simply go back to the main activity which will show that "event is not saved" other wise they can add a new event. and users can log out from their accound when done using the application, which found on option button in all activities.

-License:
-This application is made for school project, and all rights are reserved to the developer.